seiyaku

 (Click photo to enlarge)

 The main station shelter (see photo) is classic 1930s style but surprisingly it was not built until 2002.
-Even more unusual is that the building was constructed by volunteers and that is because the whole Swanage Railway line is operated by serious hobby enthusiasts.
+Even more unusual is that the building was constructed by volunteers and that's because the whole Swanage Railway line is operated by serious hobby enthusiasts.
 As for explaining the origin of the name 'Harman', and its cross, that's not so easy.

-There is no notable family named Harman in Harman's Cross village, which is three miles west of Swanage in the Thomas Hardy part of southern England (see map).
+There's no notable family named Harman in Harman's Cross village, which is three miles west of Swanage in the Thomas Hardy part of southern England (see map).
 No cross can be seen at the railway station, neither is there a Village Cross.
 (There isn't even a church in the area.)

 Harman